maquebex/Ellipse/README.md

 ### Who do I talk to? ###

-* For issues send an email to krumbsteam@gmail.com or sdkgroup@krumbs.net
+* For issues send an email to krumbsteam at gmail.com or sdkgroup at krumbs.net